 Hmm.
 You're right.

-<p>Isn't this true?
+Isn't this true?
 It seems the simplest solution to "why is there something rather than nothing".
-Is there any real evidence against our apparently timeless, branching physics being p...(read more)
+Is there any real evidence against our apparently timeless, branching physics being part of a purely mathematical structure?
+I wouldn't be shocked if the bottom was all Bayes-structure :)